SoftwareGirl/Dishes-Server/README.md

 ## User Interface
 Please access the UI client with this URL: https://github.com/SoftwareGirl/Dishes-Client

-## Getting Started
-To get started with this project, follow these steps:

-1. Clone the repository from [GitHub](https://github.com/your-repo-link).
-2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Start the FastAPI server by running `uvicorn main:app --reload`.
-4. Access the endpoints using the provided URLs, such as `http://127.0.0.1:8000/dishes/`.

 ## Dependencies
 This project relies on the following dependencies: